igrishaev/whew/README.md

 [{...} {...} {...} {...} {...} {...}]
 ~~~

 Should any body expression fail, the entire future fails as well.
-Use `catch`
+Use the
-macro to handle an exception.
+`catch` macro to handle an exception.

 The macro supports special `:let`, `:when` and other options like the standart
 `for` does: